Control in Your Classroom

 to the student.
 This happens when teachers empower students to make

-the blame or the credit for the education.
-The student looks to the
+takes the blame or the credit for the education.
+The student looks

-teacher as a facilitator of learning and the battleground disappears
+to the teacher as a facilitator of learning and the battleground

-from the classroom.
-By acknowledging the power or control students
+disappears from the classroom.
+By acknowledging the power or control

-have over their own learning, you can ultimately have classes that
+students have over their own learning, you can ultimately have classes

-are "under control".
-In other words, in order to gain control you
+that are "under control".
+In other words, in order to gain control

-start small and try to increase the time spent on self-directed study
+to start small and try to increase the time spent on self-directed

-gradually.
-Here are some simple ideas that can be implemented immediately
+study gradually.
+Here are some simple ideas that can be implemented

-and return big payoffs in terms of increased learning and reduced
+immediately and return big payoffs in terms of increased learning

 a wide variety of assignments, addressing as many styles and interests